 Any allegation concerning an employee of The Royal Drawing School should be made directly to the organisation’s Director of Operations, Clemence Viel (firstname.lastname@example.org).

 Creating a Safeguarding Organisation & Culture

-All new employees are required to complete an induction, usually led by their line manager that will show them the requirements of their role and reinforce the principles of the Royal Drawing School.
+All new employees are required to complete an induction, usually led by their Line Manager that will show them the requirements of their role and reinforce the School’s policies.
 As part of this induction, employees will be required to meet with a member of the Safeguarding Team, read the Safeguarding policy and confirm they have done so with a signature.